IndrajeetPatil/groupedstats/README.md

 ## `grouped_glm`

-The option to run generalized linear model (`stats::glm`) across different levels of the grouping variable is also implemented similarily-
+The option to run generalized linear model (`stats::glm`) across different levels of the grouping variable is also implemented similarly-

 ``` r
 groupedstats::grouped_glm(